c0c0n3/ome-smuggler/src/doc/whirlwind-tour.md

 you've just requested.
 Status updates will be available for at least a minute after the import has been executed---this is the import log retention period we configured earlier.
-Copy and paste the returned path and run the `get` script to get status updates
+Copy and paste the returned path and run the `get` script to fetch status updates

     $ ./get /ome/import/740f848c-7099-461e-a988-563eecaeccba